 Opened on February 25, 2017, this state-of-the-art complex has 12 lighted fields ranging from U4 to U16.
-YMCA Youth Soccer League games are held here and this complex will also play host to the Y Adult Soccer League, which starts play in July, 2017.
+YMCA Youth Soccer League games are held here.
 Phase I completed seven tournament ready soccer fields, with another seven planned.

 200-plus acres of wooded rolling hills and winding roads.
 The 200 acre park is open year-round and has five miles of hard surface roads, unincorporated hiking trails and scenic views.
 Don’t miss the Dogwoods blooming the last two weekends in March and first weekend of April and the fall foliage during November.